juliocolon/Boston-Celtics-Trivia-/README.md

 ## Approach
 Focused upon laying out the game interface in the DOM, working through each event and writing the appropriate function for each event in pragmatic fashion.
-Spent most time on my nextQuestion() function, which was my biggest challenge thinking through how to append the appropriate key/value pair to the object in the DOM.
+Spent most time on my nextQuestion() function, which was my biggest challenge thinking through how to append the appropriate key/value pair to the object I was aiming to target in the DOM.

 ## Live Site Link
 This site was built using [GitHub Pages](https://juliocolon.github.io/Boston-Celtics-Trivia-/).